LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Avoid drastic changes in stroke weights.
 For instance, using a `12 px` stroke and suddenly decreasing it to `8 px` creates an unbalanced visual effect.

-Tips
-- Use a gradual transition if it makes sense.
-For instance, `12 px` → `10 px` → `8 px`.
-- Change the main stroke weight depending on an icon density.

 #### 3 Black spots

 <img src="docs/images/quality-3-black-spots.png" alt="3 Black spots" height="200" />

 Avoid black spots as much as possible.

-Tips
-- Trim lines.
-- Reduce stroke weights.
-- Simplify or redraw.

 #### 4 Excessive density